 - Antonio Albani, aged 29, who landed in America from Forenza, in 1905

 - Alberto Albani, aged 24, who settled in America from Cava Manara, Italy, in 1910

-- Andrea Albani, aged 37, who emigrated to the United States from Bagrione, Italy, in 1911
+- Andrea Albani, aged 37, who immigrated to the United States from Bagrione, Italy, in 1911

-- Assunta Albani, aged 0, who emigrated to the United States from Pinaco, Italy, in 1911
+- Assunta Albani, aged 0, who immigrated to the United States from Pinaco, Italy, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)